zachvalenta/jvns.ca/source/_posts/2014-07-17-questions-for-a-senior-engineer-genie.markdown

 interested in Twitter responses to them or comments -- if you know me IRL and you find them interesting, talk to me about them!

+I am also interested in more questions!
+I love questions.

 Most of these are not really about tech at all!
 A lot are general "how to deal with weird social situations at work" discussions.